Deltax-97/hello-world/README.md

 # hello-world

 Hello There!
-My name is Niklas and I'm from Germany.
+My name is Niklas and I am from Germany.
-I'm still a beginner in coding and work with C#.
+I am still a beginner in coding and work with C#, WPF and SQL.
+In addition, I am currently learning Java and a bit of C++.